 - Wait for the process to finish, and follow further on-screen instructions

-- Restart your computer
+- Lastly, restart your computer

-Solution 9 – Run the SFC scan
+6. Run the SFC scan

-- Enter the following line: sfc/scannow
+- Enter the following script and hit Enter:

 - Wait for the process to finish

-- Restart your computer
+- Finally, restart your computer